Program and Expectations

 When will this program begin?

 The band will begin rehearsing in early September 2017.
-Exact rehearsal times are being finalized, but it will be once per week on Monday evening.
+Rehearsals are Monday 6:00 – 7:15 at the Preston Legion.

 What does participation in the band cost?

 This program is being offered for free, with thanks to a grant from the Cambridge and North Dumfries Community Foundation.

 Can students receive volunteer hours towards their high school diploma for participating in this program?